kaimagpie/my_security_note_ransomware_2014/README.md

-# my_security_note_ransomware_2014

-My notes on I repair the CryptoLocker Ransomware incident
+My notes on I recovered from the CryptoLocker ransomware incident

 ## SYMPTON  On 2014 05 11 (Sunday)